khulnasoft/integrations-core/airflow/README.md

 ## Overview

-The Datadog Agent collects many metrics from Airflow, including those for:
+The Khulnasoft Agent collects many metrics from Airflow, including those for:

 - DAGs (Directed Acyclic Graphs): Number of DAG processes, DAG bag size, etc.
 - Tasks: Task failures, successes, killed, etc.
 - Pools: Open slots, used slots, etc.
 - Executors: Open slots, queued tasks, running tasks, etc.

-Metrics are collected through the [Airflow StatsD][1] plugin and sent to Datadog's [DogStatsD][2].
+Metrics are collected through the [Airflow StatsD][1] plugin and sent to Khulnasoft's [DogStatsD][2].

-In addition to metrics, the Datadog Agent also sends service checks related to Airflow's health.
+In addition to metrics, the Khulnasoft Agent also sends service checks related to Airflow's health.

 ## Setup

 ### Installation

 All steps below are needed for the Airflow integration to work properly.
-Before you begin, [install the Datadog Agent][3] version `>=6.17` or `>=7.17`, which includes the StatsD/DogStatsD mapping feature.
+Before you begin, [install the Khulnasoft Agent][3] version `>=6.17` or `>=7.17`, which includes the StatsD/DogStatsD mapping feature.

 ### Configuration
 There are two forms of the Airflow integration.
-There is the Datadog Agent integration which makes requests to a provided endpoint for Airflow to report whether it can connect and is healthy.
-Then there is the Airflow StatsD portion where Airflow can be configured to send metrics to the Datadog Agent, which can remap the Airflow notation to a Datadog notation.
+There is the Khulnasoft Agent integration which makes requests to a provided endpoint for Airflow to report whether it can connect and is healthy.
+Then there is the Airflow StatsD portion where Airflow can be configured to send metrics to the Khulnasoft Agent, which can remap the Airflow notation to a Khulnasoft notation.

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Host" xxx -->

 #### Host

-##### Configure Datadog Agent Airflow integration
+##### Configure Khulnasoft Agent Airflow integration

-Configure the Airflow check included in the [Datadog Agent][4] package to collect health metrics and service checks.
+Configure the Airflow check included in the [Khulnasoft Agent][4] package to collect health metrics and service checks.
 This can be done by editing the `url` within the `airflow.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory, to start collecting your Airflow service checks.
 See the [sample airflow.d/conf.yaml][5] for all available configuration options.

 Ensure that `url` matches your Airflow [webserver `base_url`][20], the URL used to connect to your Airflow instance.

 ##### Connect Airflow to DogStatsD

-Connect Airflow to DogStatsD (included in the Datadog Agent) by using the Airflow `statsd` feature to collect metrics.
+Connect Airflow to DogStatsD (included in the Khulnasoft Agent) by using the Airflow `statsd` feature to collect metrics.
 For more information about the metrics reported by the Airflow version used and the additional configuration options, see the Airflow documentation below:
 - [Airflow Metrics][6]
 - [Airflow Metrics Configuration][7]